rockettheme/docs/Docs/joomla/templates/xenon/demo_footer.md

 ## Info List (Particle) 2

-The **Info List** particle was placed within the **footer-b** module position.
-This was done to make it easier for users of the RocketLauncher to replace this item with a module if they so desired.
-It also makes it possible to set CSS classes and variations for the whole position rather than on a per-item basis.
-Adding a particle to a module position can be done by creating a **Gantry 5 Particle** module and assigning it to the position.
+The **Info List** particle is a **Gantry 5 Particle** module placed within the **footer-b** module position.
+Adding a particle to a module position can be done by creating a **Gantry 5 Particle** module, adding the particle using the settings found in the section below, and assigning it to the position.

 ### Module Position Particle Settings